sigmdel/poutils/README.md

 If the `msgstr` field on an entry is empty, then the `msgid` field will not be changed.

-Typically the first entry in the source file will define the content type as follows.

-    msgid ""
-    msgstr "Content-Type: text/plain; charset=UTF-8"

-Such an entry will not be altered.
+The header entry will not be altered.

 ## 11. poupdate